City knowingly accepted defects with LRT and lowered trial run criteria | CBC News

 City knowingly accepted defects with LRT and lowered trial run criteria

+The evidence heard Thursday on the ninth day of public inquiry into the Confederation Line was the most damning for the city so far.

-The City of Ottawa willingly accepted a light rail system it knew was likely unreliable and changed criteria to make it easier for Rideau Transit Group to pass the final testing of the LRT.
+The City of Ottawa willingly accepted a light rail system it knew was likely unreliable and changed criteria to make it easier for Rideau Transit Group to pass the final testing of the Confederation Line.

 "We knew that there would be some reliability issues," he responded.
 "Yes, we did.
 We didn't anticipate that there would be reliability issues to the extent that we would have derailments."